 Four buildings are available for rentals from Mid-April through late October.
 We do not allow alcohol in our parks or rental locations.
 Please see the Rentals & Pricing Page for information on each building.

 Dover Community Park

 Families can enjoy the two playgrounds at this popular park.
 Two bridges cross the stream that flows through the park.
 Be sure to keep your eyes open for goldfinches in the summer.
-There are two pavilions that are available for rentals from Mid-April through the end of October.
+There is a pavilion that is available for rentals from Mid-April through the end of October.
 The Gazebo is also available for rent and is a popular place for weddings.
 Dover Doug delivers his prognostication every February at the Gazebo.
 The Gazebo is also the location of our Summer Concert Series which offers free concerts on the second Sunday in May, June, July and August.
 Summer Playground is held at Pavilion 1 for six weeks in June/July.

 This park is home to two historic buildings.
 The Log House was moved to this location in 1983, piece by piece and reconstructed.
 The Dover Jail was moved from its original location in the Dover Borough.
 Be sure to read the plaque about the interesting history regarding the jail.
 Information on renting the Log House, Gazebo and Pavilions can be found on our Rentals & Pricing Page.